-From Nureyev’s poverty-stricken childhood in the Soviet city of Ufa, to his blossoming as a student dancer in Leningrad, to his arrival at the epicenter of western culture in Paris in the early 1960s and a nail-biting stand-off at the Le Bourget airport, The White Crow is the true story of an incredible journey by a unique artist who transformed the world of ballet forever.
+From Nureyev’s poverty-stricken childhood in the Soviet city of Ufa, to his blossoming as a student dancer in Leningrad, to his arrival at the epicentre of western culture in Paris in the early 1960s and a nail-biting stand-off at the Le Bourget airport, The White Crow is the true story of an incredible journey by a unique artist who transformed the world of ballet forever.

 The term ‘White Crow’ is Russian slang for a person who is unusual or unlike others.
 Double-edged, it is used to refer both to someone of exceptional ability and to an outsider who doesn’t fit in anywhere.
 Acclaimed Russian ballet superstar Rudolf Nureyev epitomises this concept.